Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-versioning-latest-service-api" %} call the highest supported service API version by default, and ensure this is clearly documented.

-{% include requirement/MUST id="android-versioning-select-service-api" %} provide an enum of supported service API versions that can be supplied via the [options class](#option-parameters) when initializing the service client, as shown below:
+{% include requirement/MUST id="android-versioning-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the service client, as shown above in the [service client creation](#service-client-creation) section.

+Use a builder parameter called `serviceVersion` on the client builder type (as [specified above](#service-client-creation)).

+{% include requirement/MUST id="android-versioning-service-version-spec" %} specify a service version as an enum implementing the `ServiceVersion` interface.
+For example, the following is a code snippet from the `ConfigurationServiceVersion`:

 ```java
 public enum ConfigurationServiceVersion implements ServiceVersion {